-Arlo Pro 2 vs. Ring Stick Up Cam (New) — Accessories
+Arlo Pro 2 vs. Ring Stick Up Cam (Gen 2) — Accessories

 Both cameras function quite well on their own, but you can enhance their features with some additional accessories.

 The Ring cameras don’t really need much extra, with the Ring Stick Up Cam Wired essentially being perfect as is.
 For the Ring Stick Up Cam Battery, you might want to pick up a Solar Panel so you don’t have to worry about charging, in case you decide to opt in for the Ring Stick Up Cam Battery or Plug-in as your initial purchase.

 The Arlo Pro 2 has its own Solar Panel, and having an extra rechargeable battery on hand might not be a bad idea so you don’t have to have any downtime while charging.
 If you’re using your camera for exterior monitoring, an Arlo Security Light can illuminate your yard when motion is detected, and the Arlo Pro 2 Skins do a great job of camouflaging your equipment and making it more difficult for intruders to spot.

-Arlo Pro 2 vs. Ring Stick Up Cam (New) — Our Thoughts
+Arlo Pro 2 vs. Ring Stick Up Cam (Gen 2) — Our Thoughts

 Determining which camera is best when comparing the Arlo Pro 2 vs. Ring Stick Up Cams is a bit of a tall order.
 If you’re a fan of PoE, there’s no doubt that the Ring Stick up Cam Elite is the buy for you, while Arlo offers a lot of flexibility with options for both battery and AC power.

 If you’re looking to expand your system later, it’s also useful to keep in mind the other products that each family has to offer.
 Ring has a whole bunch of video doorbells, while Arlo just has the one.
 Read more about it in our article Meet Arlo Audio Doorbell and Chime — A Useful Add-on to Your Arlo Wire-Free Cameras.